GlobalNamesArchitecture/gnparser/README.rst

     gnparser file --input file_with_names.txt [--output output_file.json --threads 8]

-``file`` is default command if no command is given.
+``file`` is the default command if no command is given.
 To parse names from STDIN to STDOUT:

 ::